Step 1: Connect With the Fizzle Community, Get Help When You Need It

 Action: answer a question in the forum.
 Head over to the forum and see where you can add your voice.

-Often regarded as one of the most valuable components of Fizzle membership, Fizzle Friday is a live group coaching session with one (and sometimes more) of the Fizzle team.
+Often regarded as one of the most valuable components of Fizzle membership, Fizzle Friday Live events are a mix of group coaching style calls on Zoom, live Q+As with guest experts, monthly book club calls and workshops hosted by Team Fizzle.

 Many members tell us Fizzle Fridays make the community feel much more personal and tight knit.
 Grab a spot at an upcoming session, even if you’d like to simply observe your first time around!